godfat/rib/README.md

 separated from each other, located at the respected `./.rib/history.rb`.

 To do this, you don't really have to create a project config.
-Creating an empty directory for the home at the project directory would also work.
+Creating an empty directory for Rib home at the project directory would also work.

 #### Project directory and command line options